Where did the money come from?

 A marriage was arranged between Anne and Stanley Montagu, 2nd son of the Earl of Sandwich, who took the name Wortley-Montagu.

-Edward, son of Stanley and Anne, eloped to marry Mary Pierrepoint, daughter of 1st Duke of Kingston upon Hull.
+Edward, son of Stanley and Anne, eloped to marry Mary Pierrepont, daughter of 1st Duke of Kingston upon Hull.

 Lady Mary Wortley Montagu travelled to Turkey with her ambassador husband and brought back to England a method of protection from smallpox.
 A pillar with a plaque is erected at Wentworth Castle gardens in her honour.